-- Remotely operated drilling rigs are especially desirable in areas that are difficult to access.
-Prototype robots have been developed for various kinds of operations, including stone-quarry walls (Roboclimber: Molfino et al., 2005) and on the surface of mars (Hogan, 2005).
-Robotic drilling rigs that are lowered onto the sea floor from multipurpose research vessels and that retrieve cores from the sub-bottom by remote control from the abin (Fig. 1) can bell to fill the gap between relatively inevenesive core. - trol from the ship (Fig. 1) can help to fill the gap between relatively inexpensive conventional methods and the use of drill ships.

-For deployment on the sea floor, drill rigs have been developed that use a single core barrel and can drill to a depth of up to 5 m, and other rigs that have a drill-pipe magazine (multi-barrel).
-The latter are able to screw extension pipes to the drill string and thus achieve significantly greater coring depths.
+Robotic drilling rigs that are lowered onto the sea floor from multi-purpose research vessels and that retrieve cores from the sub-bottom by remote control from the ship (Fig. 1) can help to fill the gap between relatively inexpensive conventional methods - like vibracoring, gravity coring or piston coring - and the use of drill ships.
+For deployment on the sea floor, several drill rigs have been developed that use a single core barrel and can drill to a depth of up to 5 m, as well as other rigs that have a drill-pipe magazine (multi-barrel).
+For the latter, extension pipes can be attached to the drill string and thus significantly greater coring depths can be achieved.

-5 To our knowledge the first example was the MARICOR, developed in 1973 by Atlas Copco.
+To our knowledge, the first example of a remotely operated sea floor drill rig was the MARICOR, developed in 1973 by Atlas Copco.
 This rig was configured for deployment on continental shelves down to 200 m water depth and a drilling depth of 60 m using a diamond rotary drilling method.

-The British Geological Survey (BGS) operates two single-barrel drill rigs (Wilson, 2006).
-The 5-meter rockdrill (RD1) was developed in 1982.
-A smaller 1-meter drill can retrieve oriented core for paleomagnetic studies (MacLeod et al., 2002).
-In 2006 the BGS developed a multi-barrel rig that could drill to a depth of 15 m (Wilson, 2006) and which is presently upgraded for a drilling depth of 50 m.
+The British Geological Survey (BGS) operates two singlebarrel drill rigs (Wilson, 2006).
+The 5 m rock drill (RD1) was developed in 1982.
+A smaller 1 m drill can retrieve an oriented core for palaeomagnetic studies (MacLeod et al., 2002).
+In 2006 the BGS developed a multi-barrel rig that could drill to a depth of 15 m (Wilson, 2006) and has now been upgraded for a drilling depth of 50 m.

-In 1989/1990 the American company Williamson and Associates built a 3-meter drill rig (Johnson, 1991), and in 1996, 2005, and 2008 they produced the Benthic Multicoring Systems BMS-1, BMS-2, and BMS 3, respectively.
+In 1989/1990 the American company Williamson and Associates built a 3 m drill rig (Johnson, 1991), and in 1996, 2005 and 2008 they produced the Benthic Multicoring Systems BMS-1, BMS-2 and BMS 3, respectively.
 The BMS drills are operated on the research ship Hakurei No. 2 by the Metal Mining Agency of Japan and can drill to a depth of 20 m (Ishibashi et al., 2007) in unconsolidated sediments or in hard rocks.
-In 2008 Williamson and Associates developed a sea bed drill rig called Autonomous Coring System (ACS) for the National Institute of Ocean Technology in India designed for recovering up to 100 m long core in 3000 m water depth.
+In 2008 Williamson and Associates developed a sea bed drill rig called an Autonomous Coring System

+(ACS) for the National Institute of Ocean Technology in India designed for recovering up to 100 m-long cores at 3000 m water depth.